 Taking the next step the gamble paid off: Elmaki was offered a job at the firm working as a personal assistant and helping with some translation work.

-She now works as a legal administrator in Mischon de Reya’s immigration department and hopes to progress through the firm.
+She now works as a legal administrator in Mishcon de Reya’s immigration department and hopes to progress through the firm.

 Read the full article here.